tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

     self.inputTag = False       # <---- Here!
 ~~~~

 In Qt, each GUI widget emits a "signal" when there is any updates (e.g., mouse click, button release, value change, etc).
-To capture the signal and define the behaviour of the program upon the emission of a signal, the developer must define a special call back function called "slot" and connect it with the GUI widget that emits the signal.
+To capture the signal and define the behavior of the program upon the emission of a signal, the developer must define a special call back function called "slot" and connect it with the GUI widget that emits the signal.

 Our module must react to two GUI events:
 1. Change of the input node (the linear transform node that receives the tracking data)